al-caveman/cavemancms/content_raw/predictsimulator/article.md

         a_{e_w, 1} & a_{e_w, 2} & a_{e_w, 3} & \dots & a_{e_w, n} \\
     \end{bmatrix}
     $$
++ With enough repetition of simulations, we might get to also estimate things like confidence intervals, or statistical significance measures to better test our hypothesis/answers.

 By analyzing \(\mathbf{Q_s}\) and \(\mathbf{A_s}\), we _may_ identify
 patterns that link properties in child simulations against their parent